nplatton/Git_hub/README.md

 ## Bugs

-- Did not have time to add onClick events on specific repos
+- Did not have time to add `onClick` events on specific repos
-- Couldnt implement back button due to it being a single page application
+- Couldn't implement back button due to it being a single page application
 - When user is not found it still displays the title with the given username along with the 404 error

+## Future Features

+- Add back button to 404 page
+- Add a "sort of" back button to the user's repo page.
+  - Upon clicking the button it sets `username=""` and triggers a re-render